kennankole/my_profile/README.md

 - 👋 Hi, I’m Kennedy
-- 👀 I’m interested in python and geospatial development
+- 👀 I’m Full Stack developer in the making
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning at Microverse
-- 💞️ I’m looking to collaborate on pyton projects and geospatial development projects
+- 💞️ I’m looking to collaborate on Python and React, and geospatial development projects
 - 📫 How to reach me kennankole@gmail.com
+-

 <!---
 kennankole/kennankole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.